7RU7H/Archive/Virtualization/Lab-Making/Active-Directory-Lab.md

 **Active Directory Domain Services**

-Go to `Server Manager > Add roles and features > Next until Server Roles`(Unless you have more than one DC) .
+Go to `Server Manager -> Manage -> Add roles and features > Next until Server Roles`(Unless you have more than one DC) .
 Select: `Active Directory Domain Services` Next, next  and install.
 And wait.

 ![postdeployment](Images/adlab-click-post-deployment-flag.png)
 Click `Promote this server to a domain controller > Add a new forest` and name the root domain name.
 Then set a password for the Directory Service Restore Mode.